The page has been translated by Gen AI.

 Delete StorageClass

-To delete the storage class, follow these steps.
+To delete a storage class, follow these steps.

-4. StorageClass List page, select the item you want to delete.
-Navigate to the StorageClass Details page.
+4. On the StorageClass List page, select the items you want to delete.
+4. Navigate to the StorageClass Details page.

 Caution